MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cost-management/inventory-value-report-storage.md

     - To edit an existing report, select it in the list pane and then select **Edit** on the Action Pane.
     - To create a new report, select **New** on the Action Pane.
 1. Make the following settings in the header of the new or selected report:
     - **ID** – Enter a short identifier for the report.
-This value must be unique among all inventory value reports, and can't be edited after you create and save a new report configuration.
+This value must be unique among all inventory value report configurations, and can't be edited after you save a new configuration.
     - **Name** – Enter a descriptive name for the report.

 1. If you are creating a new report configuration, then select **Save** on the Action Pane to enable the remaining settings.